The Norman Period 1066-1154

 Today, the Lady Chapel stands on the site of the original Norman church, but suggestions of the original building remain.

 A recess inside the southwest corner marks the ancient entrance, and a stone, built into the tower, is marked with Norman zig zag work.
 The west window of the tower seems to have a rounded head.
-If you look closely, you can find a weather-beaten smiling head above the middle pillar of the Lady Chapel that is possibly a remnant of the ancient building.
+If you look closely, you can find a weather-beaten smiling head above the middle pillar of the south aisle, that is possibly a remnant of the ancient building.

 Historical connections.